egenn/pdsr/_book/78-DataTable.md

 PRE.fansi SPAN {padding-top: .25em; padding-bottom: .25em};
 </STYLE>

-The [__data.table__](https://github.com/Rdatatable/data.table) package provides a modern and highly optimized version of R's data.frame structure.
+The [**data.table**](https://github.com/Rdatatable/data.table) package provides a modern and highly optimized version of R's data.frame structure.
 It is highly memory efficient and automatically parallelizes internal operations to achieve substantial speed improvements over data.frames.
-The `data.table` package weighs in at just a few kilobytes, has zero dependencies, and maintains compatibility with R versions going as far back as possible.
+The **data.table** package weighs in at just a few kilobytes, has zero dependencies, and maintains compatibility with R versions going as far back as possible.

+### Installation

+You can install **data.table** from CRAN or GitHub.
+Check out the [data.table wiki](https://github.com/Rdatatable/data.table/wiki/Installation) for more info.

+### `data.table` significantly extends the `data.frame`

-There are two main ways in which `data.table` differs from `data.frame`:
+There are two main ways in which a `data.table` differs from a `data.frame`:

-* You can perform many operations ***"in-place"*** without creating a copy (i.e. make changes to a `data.table` without having to assign it back to itself).
+- You can perform many operations ***"in-place"*** without creating a copy (i.e. make changes to a `data.table` without having to assign it back to itself).
-* There is a lot more than indexing and slicing that you can do within a `data.table`'s "frame" i.e. the square brackets after a `data.table`, like applying any custom function to specific columns and/or cases.
+- There is a lot more than indexing and slicing that you can do within a `data.table`'s "frame" i.e. the square brackets after a `data.table`, like applying any custom function to specific columns and/or cases.

 ```r